fed135/ha-store/README.md

 **HA-store** is a wrapper for your data queries, it features:

 - Smart TLRU cache for 'hot' information
-- Supports mutliple caching levels
+- Supports multiple caching levels
 - Request coalescing and batching (solves the [Thundering Herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem))
 - Insightful stats and [events](#Monitoring-and-events)
 - Lightweight, configurable, battle-tested

-Learn how you can improve your app's performance, design and resiliancy [here](https://github.com/fed135/ha-store/wiki)!
+Learn how you can improve your app's performance, design and resilience [here](https://github.com/fed135/ha-store/wiki)!

 ## Installing